sajjadahammad/test/README.md

-Step 1 : To install the deendencied :-
+Step 1 : To install the dependencies :-

 yarn